kartik501/Correcting-Algorithmic-Bias-in-Recidivism-Predictions__Fairness-in-AI/README.md

-# Fairness in AI - COMPAS Recidivism
+# Correcting Algorithmic Bias in Recidivism Predictions: (Fairness in AI)

 ## Objective: